fri-datascience/course_ids/docs/Summarizing-data-01.md

 ## 14.66 +/- 24.49
 ```

-That is, the 95% interval estimated this way also includes negative values, which is absurd and misleading - we know the Gamma distributed variables are positive.
+That is, the 95% interval estimated this way also includes negative values, which is misleading and absurd - Gamma distributed variables are positive.
 Computing the IQR or the 95% range interval provides a more sensible summary of this skewed distribution and, together with the mean also serve as an indicator that the distribution is skewed (the mean is not the centre of the intervals):

 ```r